Thomas Erskine, 2nd Lord Erskine

-Thomas Erskine, 2nd Lord Erskine (died 1494), was a Scottish peer.
-His family was claimant to the earldom of Mar; this was recognized in 1565 for Thomas' descendant, John Erskine.
+The Erskine family was claimant to the earldom of Mar; this was recognized in 1565 for Thomas' descendant, John Erskine.
 Following a dynastic dispute in the 19th century, Thomas was acknowledged, retrospectively, as the 14th Earl.

+Marriage and children

+Thomas Erskine had a daughter Isobel, whose mother's name is unknown, Isobel married Patrick Graham, a son of Malise Graham, 1st Earl of Menteith.

-Erskine was the son of Robert Erskine, 1st Lord Erskine, and Elizabeth, daughter of David Lindsay, 1st Earl of Crawford.
-He married Janet Douglas.
-They had several children.
-Of their daughters:
+Thomas Erskine married Janet Douglas.
+They had several children including: